JPE-Reproducibility/JPEtools.jl/database.md

 Status             | Description
 ---------          |--------------
-with_author        | The package is with the author with_replicator    | The package is with the replicator replicator_back_de | The package is with the DE after being returned from the replicator
+new_arrival        | The package has arrived and awaits dispatch to replicator new_arrival_missing   | The package has arrived but is missing pieces before it can be dispatched with_author        | The package is with the author with_replicator    | The package is with the replicator replicator_back_de | The package is with the DE after being returned from the replicator